Skip to content

 What Is the Skin Effect?

-Skin effect describes how AC tends to flow near the conductor surface at higher frequencies.
-Skin depth is the depth where current density has dropped to ~37% of the surface value.
+Skin effect describes how AC current tends to concentrate near a conductor’s surface as frequency increases.
+Skin depth is the depth where current density has dropped to about 37% (1/e) of its surface value.

 Skin depth depends on: